 Cyclists hoping to participate in next year’s Prudential RideLondon-Surrey 100 event will be able to sign up online from Monday 18 August.
 More details about registering for the ballot for places in next August’s mass participation ride can be found in a RideLondon press release.

-Ahead of the latest national fire strikes, please find more details below: When are the fire strikes?
-On Friday 2 May 2014 between midday and 5pm, from 2pm on Saturday 3 May to 2am on Sunday 4 May, and from 10am to 3pm on Sunday 4 May.
+Ahead of this week’s and next week’s national fire strikes, please find more details below: When are the fire strikes?
+Daily from Saturday 9 August 2014 until Saturday 16 August 2014 inclusive, from 12pm-2pm and from 10.59pm-11.59pm.
 Why are the strikes happening?
 The Fire Brigades’ Union strikes are part of an ongoing national dispute between … Continue reading